Rituals of connection are an important tool for successful relationships and a way of regularly turning towards your

 1. Eat meals together without screens

 It may not be possible to do this for every meal, but whenever possible, turn off the TV and put away your cell phone.
 Your emails and social media feeds can wait.

 2. Have a stress-reducing conversation

 Spend 30 minutes each day having a “how was your day, dear?” talk with your partner.
 The purpose of this conversation is to discuss external stress; it is not a time to bring up issues about your relationship.
 Couples who actively listen, take turns sharing how they feel, and show compassion to each other will reap the rewards of more emotional connection in their marriage.

 3. Exercise together

 4. Share a Six-Second Kiss

-A daily six-second kiss will increase your emotional and physical intimacy.
+A daily Six-Second Kiss will increase your emotional and physical intimacy.
 According to author Dr. Kory Floyd, physical contact releases oxytocin (the bonding hormone), can improve our mood (for days), and can help you stay calm.
-Holding hands, hugging, touching, and making out can reduce your stress hormones (cortisol) and increase your sense of relationship satisfaction.
+Holding hands, hugging, touching, and making out can reduce your stress hormones (cortisol) and increase your relationship satisfaction.
 If kissing for six seconds feels like too much, share a hug like Erica and Rob.

 Never underestimate the power of intentional time with your partner.
-Doing fun things together can bring joy and laughter.
+Doing fun things together can spark joy and laughter.
 Telling jokes, watching funny movies, or anything else that brings you both pleasure can ignite passion and keep you connected.

 Dr. John Gottman suggests that couples commit to a magic six hours a week together, which includes rituals for saying goodbye in the morning and reuniting at the end of the day.
-Sticking to these rituals will help you to reconnect when life gets in the way.
+Sticking to these rituals will help you reconnect when life gets in the way.